-37. The Trust draws inspiration from the AS/NZS Risk Management Standards ISO 31000:2009 including ISO 31000:2018 and best practice in robustly crafting and articulating its risk management framework, escalation and governance arrangements from 'Ward to Board'.
+- 23. The Trust's Risk Management Strategy currently shows inspiration from the AS/NZS Risk Management Standards ISO 31000:2009 including ISO 31000:2018 and best practice in robustly crafting and articulating its risk management framework, escalation and governance arrangements from 'Ward to Board'.
+The Trust will be revising its risk management plan during 2020/21.
+New processes have been implemented following an Internal Audit in early 2019 and improvements have been made to the overall approach and monitoring of risk management during 2019-20. - 24.
 The Trust is committed to implementing a structured, standardised, systematic, integrated, comprehensive, performance-based and whole-system approach to managing both operational and strategic risks.
-The Trust's risk management process which includes establishing the context, risk identification, assessment, prioritisation, monitoring and review is:

-- a) Based on best available information e.g. data. - b) Systematic, consistent, timely and underpinned by a structured enterprise-wide approach that seeks to contribute to efficiency and reliable results. - c) Transparent and inclusive and involves appropriate stakeholders at all levels of the organisation. - d) Dynamic, iterative and responsive to change. - e) Capable of continual improvement and enhancement in patient care and safety. - f) Wrapped around the values of the Trust Value-based Risk Management. - g) Focused on encouraging staff to continuously scan the horizon for emerging risks and to ensure appropriate mitigations are in place. - h) Driven by the need to develop and strengthen staff capacity and capability in risk management through education and training. - Underpinned by a succinct Risk Management Strategy which is available on the intranet for staff to access, explore and utilise.
+The Trust's risk management process which includes establishing the context, risk identification, assessment, prioritisation, monitoring and review is: - a) Based on best available information e.g. data. - b) Systematic, consistent, timely and underpinned by a structured enterprise-wide approach that seeks to contribute to efficiency and reliable results. - c) Transparent and inclusive and involves appropriate stakeholders at all levels of the organisation. - d) Enhanced training delivered digitally and face to face throughout the trust. - e) Dynamic, iterative and responsive to change. - f) Capable of continual improvement and enhancement in patient care and safety. - g) Wrapped around the values of the Trust Valuebased Risk Management. - h) Focused on encouraging staff to continuously scan the horizon for emerging risks and to ensure appropriate mitigations are in place. - Driven by the need to develop and strengthen staff capacity and capability in risk management through education and training.